On the radar

 What continuous actually means

-The second is ongoing signal.
-The comp set moving, a cost drifting, a dish sliding out of the box it was in — surfaced when it happens, while it still matters, instead of discovered eleven months later in the next review.
-A pricing change a competitor made in August is a useful thing to know in August.
+Done right, it is a rhythm.
+The deep first read still happens — that is the Verdict.
+Then the operation moves into an ongoing cadence of two things: a small set of ranked actions on a weekly beat, each with an owner and a date, sized so a working F&B leader can actually execute them; and ongoing signal — the comp set moving, a cost drifting, a dish sliding out of its box — surfaced while it still matters.
+A pricing change a competitor made in August is useful in August.
 It is archaeology by the time an annual review reaches it.

-That is the shape: a deep read, then a weekly cadence of ranked actions and live signal.
 Same rigour as the binder.
 Different relationship with time.

 The real argument is compounding